tmarktaylor/pytest-phmdoctest/README.md

 ```

 - Note that only test_example.py was collected.
-- With `phmdoctest-generate` the test files
+- With `--phmdoctest-generate` the test files
   generated from Markdown do not get collected.
 - Run pytest again on the generated test files.
 - The generated test files become stale with time.